Welcome to today's edition of the Rush 24-7 podcast.

 Once again, he did not.

-He did not gain local prominence for his scathing criticism of the Bush administration's handling of the Iraq War because he didn't engage in it locally.
+He did not gain local prominence for his scathing criticism of the Bush administration's handling of the Iraq war because he didn't engage in it locally.

-He was two different guys.
+It was two different guys.

-But for the last two weeks, he said, state and national Democrat Party leaders have urged him to drop his Senate campaign and again run for Congress.
+But for the last two weeks, he said, state and National Democrat Party leaders have urged him to drop his Senate campaign and again run for Congress.

 Hackett said this is an extremely disappointing decision that I feel has been forced on me.